 What's the difference between "Received (by receiver platform)" and "Received (by customer)"?

 "Received (by receiver platform)" means the invoice has reached the network that delivers it (for example, Peppol), but your customer hasn't opened or imported it yet.
 "Received (by customer)" means your customer's accounting system or inbox has confirmed they actually have the invoice.
 Both are normal stages.
-Most invoices move from one to the other automatically as the customer processes their incoming documents.
+On Peppol, the second confirmation ("Received by customer") is optional in the network, so it may never appear even though your customer has the invoice.
+An invoice that stays on "Received (by receiver platform)" is not stuck and not a delivery problem.

 What should I do if delivery fails?